 The alternating water level is measured using a pressure sensor.
 This pressure sensor is mounted next to the Aquadopp Profiler.
 The pressure that this sensor registers allows us to determine the height of the water column.

 The pressure sensor measures differential pressure.
 On one side there is water, on the other side a thin tube leads to the outside air.
 As a result, variation in air pressure has no influence on the altitude measurement.

 Proven network techniques that guarantee an uninterrupted flow of discharge data are part of the station design.

-By only sending the essential measurements and compressing them as efficiently as possible, a measurement can be transmitted every 10 minutes.
-For channels and pumping stations, a higher data frequency for every minute can be desireable.
-This is possible by installing a larger solar panel with LPWAN techniques.
+By only sending the essential measurements and compressing them as efficiently as possible, a measurement can be transmitted every ten minutes.
+For channels and pumping stations, a higher data frequency – every minute – can be of interest.
+This is enabled by installing a larger solar panel, combined with LPWAN techniques.

 The measured data is sent to a central server (Virtual Private Server).
 Here, the discharge is calculated and the results are made available to the customer.
 Because all data from measuring stations is integrally processed via a server, it is easy to serve customers with different data types and formats.